KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 | **ootfHDR**         | `object`   | Opto-optical transfer function values for HDR display output, if no value is specified then the default parameters rangeExtension=59.5208 and gamma=2.4 is used  | No |
 | **ootfSDR**         | `object`   | Opto-optical transfer function values for SDR display output, if no value is specified then the default parameters rangeExtension=46.42 and gamma=2.4 is used  | No |
 | **sceneAperture**   | `object`   | Scene light adjustment setting, if no value supplied the default value of OFF will be used and scene light values will be kept unmodified.
 OFF = No scene aperture control.
 Scene light values will be kept before applying display mapping.
 Any value above 10000 will be clamped.
 AUTO = Auto scene aperture, light values are scaled according to `lightScale`, this is calculated using  `lightScale` = 10000 / `maxSceneLight`.
 Where `maxSceneLight` is updated for each frame.  | No |

+**Implementation Notes**

+Since knowledge of overall scene brightness values may be time-consuming to calculate exactly, implementations are free to approximate.
+This could be done by calculating the max scene brightness once, adding up punctual and environment lights and then using this value, not taking occlusion of lightrays into account.

 ## Schema